 - Game nights — invite workspace members with families and friends for a board game night, say once a month.
 Coworkers will get a good chance to know one another better, and you will earn some money collecting small fees from non-members and attract some prospects.

 - Fun breaks — every coworking space has fun zones where members can play ping pong, Foosball, and video games.
 They gather crowds as a rule.
 You can arrange tournaments to make members' breaks even more exciting.
+You can also organize fun challenges like unscrambling words or playing fun interactive games like Hearts.

 - Day trips — a flexible workspace offers much more comfort and variety to members than a traditional office.
 Nevertheless, businessmen still need a change of scenery.
 Arrange a day trip at group rates for your members.
 Plan lots of activities that will make people interact with one another.